deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “Well, she’s a diplomatic vessel not a warship,” Sachi shrugged.
 “I guess she’s more like a space station than a ship.”

-“She’s a sitting duck.”
-Phillips grumbled.
+“She’s a sitting duck,” Phillips grumbled.

 “Hospital ships and diplomatic ships always are,” Scott reminded him.
 He was the most seasoned sailor among the new guys, with a few years of service aboard HMS *Agamemnon* under his belt before he’d transferred to the Royal Navy Space Service.